 They stood shoulder to shoulder and read their cards.
-When they were done, they both exclaimed, “Thanks, sweetie,” returned the cards to the rack, collected their squabbling kids and headed over to the magazine section.
+When they were done, they both exclaimed, “Thanks, sweetie” and returned the cards to the rack.
+They collected their squabbling kids and headed over to the magazine section.

-At the time she tried to think of it as a funny little story that spoke to the true meaning of love.
+At the time, Holly tried to think of their improvised card exchange as a funny little story that spoke to the true meaning of love.
 How love wasn’t about buying sappy cards or celebrating every little moment.
 It was about being so sure in your relationship you don’t need sappy cards or celebrations to know you are loved.
 Of course, it’s easy to feel that way when things seem good.
-It’s when you start to spot the cracks that you can see where you had been so wrong in your assumptions.
+It’s only when you start to spot the cracks that you can see where you had been so wrong in your assumptions.